canaxess/ACME-fashion-house/2-add-pagelevel-content/1-choose-accessible-colour/README.md

 ## Activity
 1. [Download the Colour Contrast Analyser tool](https://developer.paciellogroup.com/resources/contrastanalyser/)
-1. Identify if the heading colour "Top month Sellers" is an accessible colour when compared against the background
+1. Identify if the heading colour **Top month Sellers** is an accessible colour when compared against the background

 ## Instructions
 1. Examine the file `index.html` with the Colour Contrast Analyser tool in the `/start/` directory